There are different places where you can express your data schema—metric names, source names, and point, alert, event, and source tags.

 build-25, queries filtered by

 build-24will no longer match web004.pax.wavefront.com.
-In other words, only current alert, event, and source tags affect queries because these tags are tied only to those entities, not to data.
+In other words, only current alert, event, and source tags affect queries because these tags are tied only to those objects, not to data.

 For more information on tags, see Organizing with Tags.